 - Cook the orzo in salted, boiling water until "al dente".
-Drain the orzo in a colander and run cold water over it to help cool faster.
+Drain the orzo in a colander and run cold water over it to cool it off.

 - In a large bowl, combine the cooked orzo, cucumber, tomatoes, olives, red onion, dill, mint and feta cheese.

-- In a small bowl, use a whisk to emulsify the olive oil, red wine vinegar, salt and pepper together.
+- In a small bowl, whisk the olive oil, red wine vinegar, salt and pepper together.
 Pour over the orzo and toss to coat ingredients evenly.

-- Cover and place in the refrigerator for one hour before serving.
+- Cover and place in the refrigerator to chill for 1 hour before serving.